b8234/Azure-AI-Projects/Generative AI and Prompt Engineering/DALL-E 3/README.md

    ```bash
    pip3 install openai requests Pillow python-dotenv
    ```
-   Or install the required dependencies, run the following command:
+   Or install the required dependencies via requirements, run the following command:

    ```bash
    pip3 install -r requirements.txt
    ```

-3. **Set Up Environment Variables**:
+4. **Set Up Environment Variables**:

    Create a `.env` file in the root directory of the project and add your OpenAI API key: